Which place is cheaper, Charleston or Jacksonville?

 Both Charleston and Jacksonville are popular destinations to visit in the autumn with plenty of activities.
 Also, the autumn months attract visitors to Charleston because of the shopping scene, the music scene, and the natural beauty of the area.

 In the autumn, Jacksonville is around the same temperature as Charleston.
-Typically, the autumn temperatures in Jacksonville in October are around 70°F (21°C), and Charleston is about 67°F (19°C).
+Typically, the autumn temperatures in Jacksonville in October average around 70°F (21°C), and Charleston averages at about 67°F (19°C).

 The sun comes out a lot this time of the year in Jacksonville.
 Jacksonville usually receives more sunshine than Charleston during autumn.
 Jacksonville gets 214 hours of sunny skies, while Charleston receives 197 hours of full sun in the autumn.